marmaladeDE/oxsearch-documentation/Manual/manual_en.md

 ## Multi-tenancy capability ##

 OXSEARCH is multi-tenancy capable.
 Please note that you have to install and configure OXSEARCH individually for every subshop.
+To guarantee ful functionality for boosting settings, make sure that every subshop has its own index.

 ## Support of OXID standard functions ##